GreenBeanio/Garrett-s-Split-Tracker/linux_setup.md

   - sudo systemctl start postgresql
   - sudo systemctl status postgresql
     - If it's active then good.
 If not check the path you entered.
+    - Actually for postgres that one might be a lie because it starts other services.
+Do this instead.
+      - sudo systemctl status 'postgresql*'
   - sudo systemctl stop postgresql

 ### Adding SSL